jcbacong/NOVAGene/README.md

 Nonlinear Overlapping Variability Analysis of Gene Networks or NOVAGene is a gene coexpression analysis framework that extends WGCNA by incorporating nonlinear association measures.
 This repository contains all scripts and notebooks for reproducing the analyses presented in our study.

-Bacong JRC, Nevado JJB, Alejandria MM, Salamat MSS and Buensalido JAL (2026) NOVAGene: a nonlinear approach to improve biological resolution in weighted gene co-expression networks for low-variability datasets.
+Bacong et al (2026) NOVAGene: a nonlinear approach to improve biological resolution in weighted gene co-expression networks for low-variability datasets.
 Front.
 Bioinform.
 6:1813626. doi: 10.3389/fbinf.2026.1813626

 ---
 ## Requirements